A rubber duck in an office environment can only mean one of three things.

-Rubberducking (or rubber duck debugging) is an engineering technique where developers explain code line by line to a rubber duck, often revealing the solution through the process.
+Rubberducking (or rubber duck debugging) is an engineering technique where developers explain code line by line to a rubber duck.
+This process often reveals the solution.

 The technique has spread to other professions because the process of explaining step by step consistently results in people seeing the solution.
 Rubberducking is a helpful tool for me, and so is writing things down or describing problems I’m trying to solve to others.